 Along with our website portfoliios, visit our social media sites for stories, references, and interviews about our work.
 The AIA.org website offers more information about working with architects.

-The fee reflects a daily rate + travel expenses (approximately $2000).
+The fee reflects a daily rate + travel and lodging expenses (approximately $3500).

 CONTRACT & FEASIBILITY

-After the site visit, a Contract is prepared detailing the project’s scope (Alchemy utilizes standard AIA contract documents).
+After the site visit, a Design Services Agreement is prepared detailing the project’s scope.
 A budget, project description, and timeline is outlined to begin the Feasibility Study—roughly 30-40 hours of work.
 Design, methods of construction, team members, the planning budget, and program priorities are discussed.

 The fee is based on project scope.
 A single family home Feasibility Study fee is typically $5000.